 6. Contains Vitamin E

 Vitamin E plays the role of an antioxidant.
 It strengthens the capillary walls in your skin and improves moisture and elasticity, acting as a natural anti-aging nutrient within your body.
-Studies show that vitamin E helps reduce inflammation both within your body and on your skin, helping maintain a health and youthful appearance.
+Studies show that vitamin E helps reduce inflammation both within your body and on your skin, helping to maintain a healthy and youthful appearance.
 These antioxidant properties are also helpful when you’re exposed to cigarette smoke or ultraviolet rays from sunlight, protecting against skin cancer.

 When using jojoba oil containing vitamin E, it’s absorbed by the epidermis layer of the skin and can be used to treat sunburn, which is one of the leading causes of skin cancer.
 Because it speeds up cell regeneration, it can also be used to treat scars, acne and wrinkles.
-Another vitamin E benefit is its ability to help thicken hair; this is due to its antioxidant and moisturizing properties.
+Another vitamin E benefit is its ability to help thicken hair.
+This is due to its antioxidant and moisturizing properties.

 7. Contains Vitamin B Complex

-B vitamins also act as antioxidants, and they help the body fight off free radicals and cell damage.
+B vitamins also act as antioxidants and they help the body fight off free radicals and cell damage.
 B vitamins are great for your skin and for maintaining hormone balance naturally.
 Vitamin B5 (called pantothenic acid), for example, helps in treating skin reactions from radiation therapy and may speed up wound and cut healing.
 It’s also known to delay the appearance of premature aging, like wrinkles and dark spots on the skin.

 Data gathered from recent studies suggest that pantothenic acid induces an accelerating effect on the normal healing process due to certain mechanisms that it helps control.
 This vitamin B5 benefit, which you can get from using jojoba oil, keeps your skin free from infection and bacteria as it tries to heal.